omidarmat/onLearn/react.md

 }
 ```

-### Streaming for individual components

-You can also activate streaming for individual components using the `Suspense` component.

 ## Environment variables

 You can set up your environment variables in a file called `.env.local` at the root of your project.